FIVE MOST SURPRISING FINDS

 Then Budden walked away.

 He left publicly.
 He believed Spotify was undervaluing his content, extracting audience data that benefited the platform over the creator, and refusing to offer equity or meaningful revenue sharing.
-The decision was widely debated, but the logic was sound: the long-term value of owning his audience, content, and distribution exceeded the short-term value of a platform deal.
+The decision was widely debated, but the logic was sound.
+The long-term value of owning his audience, content, and distribution exceeded the short-term value of a platform deal.

 He returned to independent distribution, launched a subscription network, and maintained an audience of millions.
-The lesson was not lost on other Black podcasters:
+The lesson was not lost on other Black podcasters.

 The Strongest Counterargument — and Why the Data Defeats It